harclemadscam/third-milestone-project/README.md

 * [Font Awesome](https://fontawesome.com/)

-  * Used to source the the marker, phone and star icons on the results screen.
+  * Used to source the icons shown on buttons.

 * [Google Fonts](https://fonts.google.com/)